<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<title>Right neck dissection levels IIA, III and IV in the context of a salvage total laryngectomy</title>
+<title>Right neck dissection levels IIA, IIB, III and IV</title>

-<description>&lt;p&gt;In this video we show a neck dissection of the ipsilateral levels IIA, III and IV in the context of an N0 laryngeal cancer that it is undergoing a salvage total laryngectomy.&#13;&lt;/p&gt;
+<description>&lt;p&gt;In this video we show a neck dissection of the levels IIA, IIB, III and IV.&#13;&lt;/p&gt;

 &lt;p&gt; &lt;/p&gt;